Creative Writing Exercises for New Short Story Ideas

 Start collecting words, phrases, images and objects that inspire you so that when writer's block strikes, you have a place to turn.

 Write down a list of memories.
 Try to be as specific as possible.
 Then go back and try to figure out why each memory is important.
 What did the moment mean, and why did it stay with you?
 Is there a secondary memory that goes along with it?
 Is there a way to see the situation differently now than when you experienced it?

 Try writing the memory from another character's point-of-view.
 How do the two perspectives clash?
 What is the reasoning behind each of the actions?
 Is there a misunderstanding?
 Now write that story!

 Get out of your office or bed and go to a local coffee shop.
 Get a coffee and just listen.
 People talk loud enough for you to hear, and their words, out of context, can go anywhere you want them to.
 Collect random sentences from strangers and start a story with each one.

 Often you will be inspired by just reading your old work and can finish the original story you started.
 If that doesn't work, go back to an old story you never finished and randomly pick a line from it.
 Start a new story about something completely different, simply using that first line.

 Key to All Short Story Exercises

-Remember to save all your work.
+Remember to save all your work in a book or safe space.
 You never know when you will be inspired by a story you previously felt you could not finish.
 Or you might be able to take partial stories and make an entirely new one.